top of page

 • Start medication for fevers higher than 102 F.

 • Treat fevers with one medication.
 Either acetaminophen or ibuprofen (See medication charts below for dosing information).
-It is often unnecessary to alternate medicaitons; remember, they help the body fight infection.
+It is often unnecessary to alternate medications.
+Remember, they help the body fight infection.

 • With medication, most fevers come down about 2 degrees F. They do not usually go back down to normal.
 When the medication wears off, the fever often returns.
 This is normal.